14 Major Allergens Hub

 Allergies are a common health issue for many of the population, with an estimated 11-26 million people in Europe alone being affected.
 The prevalence of food allergies has been increasing since the early 90s, so it’s important for food businesses to understand the dangers, causes and symptoms to keep themselves and their customers safe.

-The LiberEat Allergen Awareness Hub is a central resource with various information about the 14 major allergens.
+The LiberEat Allergen Awareness Hub is a central resource with various information about the 14 main allergens.

 Simply click on the buttons or icons of the allergens to be shown a detailed article with lots of tips and helpful information on what foods to avoid and symptoms to be aware of, along with advice for food businesses.
 We have also created a short video detailing the major allergens and common foods containing them.